Just a Barn Cat

 Definition: analogy (a-nal-o-gy /a’nalegee) Noun.
 Similarity in some respect between things that are otherwise dissimilar, a comparison based on such similarity.
 A resemblance, likeness or parallel.

-So, I was having a lesson a few weeks ago and started describing the personalities of my herd (sigh, yes, a small herd, but still a herd) to my instructor.
-And all of a sudden it came to me that […]
+So, I was having a lesson a few weeks ago and started describing the personalities of my herd (sigh, yes, a small herd, but still a herd) to […]

 Fire!